RoshiniKilari/edX/README.md

-# edX_CS-and-programming-by-MIT
+# edX_CS-and-programming-using-Python-by-MIT
-As the course philosophy claims,it does seem the MIT level.
+As the course philosophy claims,it does offer the MIT level.
 The concepts which seem regular, are treated in a different way.You will be able to solve problems in different ways and decide which one is effecient.
 </br>Which is a better way to solve fibonacci series-Iteration or Recursion?
 </br>Lists or Tuples?